spvinod1986/DataStructures/README.md

     - Most of operations in binary search tree runs in logarithmic time.
 But this can happen only if the tree is balanced.
     - Balanced Tree: height(left) - height(right) <= 1.
     - Right Skewed Tree: Most of the nodes in the tree only has right child. eg: Inserting values in ascending order in binary search tree results in right skewed tree.
-    - Left Skewed Tree: Most of the nodes in the tree inly has left child. eg: Inserting values in descending order in binary search tree results in left skewed tree.
+    - Left Skewed Tree: Most of the nodes in the tree only has left child. eg: Inserting values in descending order in binary search tree results in left skewed tree.
     - The skewed trees are worst type of binary tree.
-They work similar to linear data structur like linked list.
+They work similar to linear data structure like linked list.
     - Trees can be self balanced by using different algorithms.
     - Self balancing algorithms: AVL Trees, Red-Black Trees, B-Trees, Splay Trees, 2-3Trees, etc.
     - AVL Trees named after inventors Adelson-Vesky and Landis.